GustavoRodrigue-s/good-notes/README.md

   <p>Every time the counter state is updated, all counter observers are notified.
 So we can decouple/separate the layers, improving code control and maintainability.</p>

-  <p><strong>Important</strong>: It is not always good to use the observer pattern, because this pattern adds a (sometimes unnecessary) complexity that is considered "over engineering".
+  <p><strong>Important</strong>: It is not always good to use the <strong>observer pattern</strong>, because this pattern adds a (sometimes unnecessary) complexity that is considered <em>"over engineering"</em>.
 For these reasons, i don't use it on every layer.</p>
 </div>

 <div>
   <h2>Important Details</h2>
   <p>
-    All sensitive keys are hidden in the .env file and all error handling like database connection and user actions are implemented.
+    All sensitive keys are hidden in the <code>.env</code> file and all error handling like database connection and user actions are implemented.
 Other basic security implementations such as database password encryption were also introduced.
   </p>
 </div>